gateio/gateapi-nodejs/docs/MultiCollateralLoanApi.md

 const api = new GateApi.MultiCollateralLoanApi(client);
 const opts = {
-  'page': 1, // number | Page number
+  'page': 1, // number | Page number.
-  'limit': 10, // number | Maximum number of records to be returned in a single list 'sort': "ltv_asc", // string | Query the current interest rate of the currency in the previous hour 'orderType': "current" // string | Order type: current - Query current orders, fixed - Query fixed orders, defaults to current orders if not specified
+  'limit': 10, // number | Maximum number of records to be returned in a single list.
+  'sort': "ltv_asc", // string | Query the current interest rate of the currency in the previous hour.
+  'orderType': "current" // string | Order type: current - Query current orders, fixed - Query fixed orders, defaults to current orders if not specified
 };
 api.listMultiCollateralOrders(opts)